NVIDIA/NeMo-Aligner/docs/user-guide/steerlm2.rst

 Inference
 ---------

 Since the SteerLM 2.0 Model is an extension of the original SteerLM model, the inference process is similar.
-Please refer to the `SteerLM <nemo-aligner-steerlm>`_ documentation for more details.
+Refer to the `SteerLM <nemo-aligner-steerlm>`_ documentation for more details.

 References
 ----------